 Tidal extras – Decent selection of music videos

 While high-quality music is Tidal’s main priority, it also offers a decent selection of videos.

 While I’m yet to be convinced there’s any point in taking YouTube on at its own game, at least Tidal’s offering is enticing, especially if you’re a fan of Beyonce and Jay-Z. Many of the live sessions, interviews and behind-the-scenes documentaries are exclusive to Tidal, but it’s hard to see anyone subscribing specifically to watch them.

 There’s also a section for audio podcasts, but with only 13 available, it’s clear Tidal has no intention of taking on iTunes, SoundCloud or Stitcher just yet.

 If you want great sound on the go

 There’s no denying Tidal sounds great, particularly with most people now used to their music coming almost entirely from relatively low-quality streams.
 It’s just a shame that the selection of hi-res Masters is so limited, both in scope and accessibility, particularly when streaming is so well suited to mobile use.
 Still, even the HiFi tier easily trumps its lower-quality rivals.

 Is it worth twice as much as a Spotify or Apple Music subscription?
-Not for most people, but if you value sound quality over convenience, and are prepared to offline a lot of what you’ll want to listen to (or put up with dropouts when your signal is weak), Tidal is a smartly designed, great-sounding streaming service with some decent discovery features thrown in for good measure.
+Not for most people, but if you value sound quality over convenience, and are prepared to offline a lot of what you’ll want to listen to (or put up with dropouts when your signal is weak).